-The Plan is a defined contribution plan that was amended effective January 1, 2013 to make it a Safe-Harbor Cash or Deferred Arrangement ("Safe-Harbor CODA") covering all employees of Bank of the Ozarks, Inc. (the "Employer"), except leased employees, independent contractors, and prior to January 1, 2013 any employees who exceeded key employee compensation limits as defined by the Internal Revenue Code (the "Code") at the end of the prior Plan year.
-Employer includes any entity into which it may be merged or consolidated, or any entity that may hereafter accept and adopt the terms of this Plan with approval of the board of directors of Bank of the Ozarks, Inc. Employer also includes any entity which is a member of a controlled group of entities and all trades or businesses which are under common control provided, however, that service with an employer which has not expressly adopted this Plan shall not give employees of such employees the right to share in any contributions made by employers which have expressly adopted this Plan.
+The Plan is a Safe-Harbor Cash or Deferred Arrangement ("Safe-Harbor CODA") covering all employees of Bank of the Ozarks, Inc. (the "Employer" or "Company"), except leased employees and independent contractors.
+Employer includes any entity into which it may be merged or consolidated, or any entity that may hereafter accept and adopt the terms of this Plan with approval of the board of directors of Bank of the Ozarks, Inc. Employer also includes any entity which is a member of a controlled group of entities and all trades or businesses which are under common control provided, however, that service with an employer which has not expressly adopted this Plan shall not give employees of such employers the right to share in any contributions made by employers which have expressly adopted this Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").